DivyangPDev/udacity_data_engineering_projects/Data_warehouse_with_redshift/README.md

+## Project AIM: To build an ETL pipeline for a database hosted on Redshift.

 ## Project Description
 A music streaming startup, Sparkify, has grown the user base and song database and want to move their processes and data onto the